Marc Arsell Robinson

 Bio

-Robinson’s forthcoming monograph, Evergreen Ungawa: The Black Student Union of Seattle, the University of Washington, and Washington State University, 1968 to 1970, will be published as part of the Black Power Series of New York University Press (expected Fall 2023).
+Robinson’s monograph, Washington State Rising: Black Power on Campus in the Pacific Northwest (2023), was published as part of the Black Power Series of New York University Press.
 The text re-positions debates about the Civil Rights Movement, placing the Pacific Northwest within that framework.
 It is the first monograph to uncover the inspiring activism and outstanding contributions of the Black Student Union in the state of Washington.
 This organization of intrepid college students spearheaded a number of racial injustice campaigns, including a Seattle-wide youth outreach program, a sit-in and occupation of the University of Washington president’s office, confrontations with law enforcement in rural Washington, and successful initiatives for Black Studies and other reforms in higher education.
 Moreover, the monograph expands knowledge of the black freedom struggle: complicating conventional narratives, chronologies, and geographies of 1960s black activism.
 Locating the Civil Rights and Black Power Movements in the Pacific Northwest adds new dimensions to existing scholarship and broadens our understanding of the period.

 His has published two, single-author, scholarly articles: “The Black Campus Movement in the Evergreen State: The Black Student Union at the University of Washington and Washington State University, 1967-1969,” in the Pacific Northwest Quarterly 103:2 (Spring 2012): pp. 55-66, and “Black Student Unions to the Gang of Four: Interracial Alliances and Community Organizing from San Francisco to Seattle,” in California History, Vol. 98, No. 2 (Summer 2021), pp. 24–49.
 Also, Robinson co-authored an article on using primary sources in teaching: Hauck, Janet and Marc Robinson, “Of Primary Importance: Applying the New Literary Guidelines,” in Reference Services Review Vol. 46 No. 2, (Aug 2018), pp. 217-241.